 I, personally, stay away from Pohjala, however, as the owners or person handling their social media is a shitty and pompous person (for lack of a better word).

 Nevertheless, Estonians produce some great craft beer and you can’t leave Tallinn without getting your hands on a few of them!

 16. Escape the Cold Inside of Leib Restoran

 Leib is easily my favorite place to grab a nice meal in Tallinn.
 They serve a modernized Estonian cuisine with a lot of emphasis on local and seasonal ingredients.

 I have eaten the most amazing sunchokes there as well as tasty duck.

-Everything I have tasted at Leib has been prepared with excellent precision and detailed and you can tell that this place really gets it and caters to the customers.
+Everything I have tasted at Leib has been prepared with excellent precision and detail and you can tell that this place really gets it and caters to the customers.